 5. Increase efficiency and effectiveness of member services through technology.
 Increase user-friendly access to information: promote professional development, health and fitness information, and sound professional practices. **list serv, on-line learning links to website.

 Marti Edgmond has been the SHAPE Montana, Treasurer for the past 16 years.
 She is currently teaching K – 6 Health Enhancement at Boulder Elementary in Billings.
 Marti has a Bachelors Science in Health and Physical Education and her Master’s degree in Educational Leadership from Montana State University.
 She also enjoys officiating high school, NAIA and NCAA college volleyball.
 When Marti isn’t teaching or on the volleyball court, she loves to golf, garden and spend time with her family.
 Member of the Finance, Governance and Advocacy committee.

-Emily Raymond graduated from University of Portland with a M.A. in Teaching, from Portland State University with B.A degrees in Public Health Education and School Health Education, and from Linfield College with a B.A. degree in Sociology.
+Emily graduated from the University of Portland with a M.A. in Teaching, from Portland State University with B.A degrees in Public Health Education and School Health Education, and from Linfield College with a B.A. degree in Sociology.

-She currently teaches at East Side School in Livingston, MT and has served on the Board since 2016.
+She currently teaches Physical Education at East Side School in Livingston, MT and has served on the Board since 2016.
 Emily is the Awards Chair for SHAPE MT.